Bar Nunn, Wyoming

 Bar Nunn is a town in Natrona County, Wyoming, United States.
 It is a part of the Casper, Wyoming Metropolitan Statistical Area.
-The population was 2,213 at the 2010 census.
+The population was 2,981 at the 2020 census, a jump of 35% from a population of 2,213 at the 2010 census.
 It was incorporated in 1980.

-The town was constructed around the runways of Wardwell Airport, Casper's original airport, which was later replaced by Casper–Natrona County International Airport.
+The town was constructed around the runways of Wardwell Field, Casper's original airport, which was later replaced by Casper–Natrona County International Airport.

 History

-Bar Nunn was founded in the 1970s by Romie Nunn, and named for him.
+Bar Nunn was founded in the 1970s by Romie Nunn (1903–1988), and named for him.

+The Town of Bar Nunn was originally the site of Wardwell Field, which served as Natrona County's regional airport until 1952.
+That year, the newly formed United States Air Force abandoned the Casper Army Airfield located a few miles to the west.
+Local government assumed control of that airport and relocated regional aircraft operations creating the Casper-Natrona County International Airport.